gregmercer/ListFrames2/README.md

 **Some findings:**

-Running with local build of Xamarin Forms found that if I changed the RendererPool.cs UpdateNewElement method to have the the following new code it seemed to cause the Slots to render correctly:
+...Running with local build of Xamarin Forms I've found that if I changed the ...RendererPool.cs UpdateNewElement method to have the following new code it ...seemed to cause the Slots to render correctly:

 ```
 public void UpdateNewElement(VisualElement newElement)